gabrieletassoni/schema_based_api/README.md

 # Goal

-To have a comprehensive and meaningful API right out of the box by just creating migrations in your rails app.
+To have a comprehensive and meaningful API right out of the box by just creating migrations in your rails app or engine.

 # v2?